 Multiple defense occurs if more than one robot from the defending team enters its penalty area with some part and substantially affects the game.
 The robot farther from the ball will be moved to the nearest neutral spot.
-The referee could take this action at any time when both robots linger in their penalty area.
+Only the referee can take this action at any time when both robots linger in their penalty area.